MCDReforged/MCDReforged/README.md

 ## Document

-Check https://mcdreforged.readthedocs.io/ for more details for MCDR
+Check https://mcdreforged.readthedocs.io/ for more details of MCDR